back

 Double Down on Payments

-If you want to stop drowning in debt, you need to learn how to manage a credit card wisely.
+If you want to stop drowning in debt, you need to learn how to manage a credit card wisely and keep your credit card balance or balances low.
 And the wisest thing you can do for your debt is to stop building it.

-Credit card debt is one of the fastest pieces of debt that can pile up.
-Regardless of the cashback perks of airline miles you might earn, your credit card debt is holding you back.
+Credit cards are one of the fastest pieces of debt that can pile up.
+Regardless of the cashback perks of airline miles you might earn, your debt from credit cards may be holding you back.
 If you haven’t maxed your cards, stop using them right now.
 Every time you use your credit card, you put yourself further away from a debt-free life.
 Avoid using your credit cards until you can pay them off.

 Settle With Credit Card Companies

 If you have maxed out your credit cards, you could be feeling overwhelmed with debt.
-Even with your best budgeting efforts, debt repayment may look impossible—at least anytime soon.
-If you can’t figure out how to manage a large credit card debt, contact your credit card company and make an effort to negotiate.
+Even with your best budgeting efforts, paying off debt may look impossible—at least anytime soon.
+If you can’t figure out how to manage a large credit card balance, contact your credit card company and make an effort to negotiate.

 After you fully understand the total amount you owe on the card, there are a few common settlement options available: